 TARA AGHDASHLOO is a journalist, writer, broadcaster and curator based in London, U.K. She was born in Tehran, Iran and moved to Canada at the age of 15, where she finished her BA of Journalism at Ryerson University.
 She files features to different international publications and worked as a broadcast journalist for BBC World’s Persian TV from 2010 to 2013, before joining Manoto TV to co-host and produce a new current affairs panel.
 She writes in both English and Persian, and published her first poetry collection This is Not a Pomegranate in June 2011.
 Tara obtained her MA in Global Media and Postnational Communication at the School of Oriental and African Studies, University of London, in September 2012, and co-founded East London’s The Invisible Line contemporary art gallery as the head curator and artistic director.
 She has worked for Clan Productions, making longer feature stories for Tamasha programme about happenings in the arts and culture.
 In November 2014 her 7-part series on contemporary art and culture in Europe aired on Manoto TV.
-She made a one-hour documentary on issues relating to young people, and is now producing a new mini-series.
+Tara’s one-hour documentary on issues relating to the development and life of young people aired in March 2015.
+And her new series called Ticket will air in November of this year– each episode lands in a major city where Iranians have emigrated to, as Tara meets members of the large and multifaceted Iranian diaspora.

 1988, Jan 5 – Born in Tehran, Iran.